dushansachinda/inter-prceosss-communication/README.md

    -p16686:16686 p14268:14268 jaegertracing/all-in-one:latest
 ```

-- Navigate to `messaging-with-jms-queues/guide` and run the `bookstore_service` using following command
+- Navigate to `inter-prceosss-communication/guide` and run the `trip-management` using following command
 ```
    $ ballerina run bookstore_service/
 ```